-- Overall, we rate Diplomat Magazine Least Biased based on low biased straightforward news reporting and minimal left-right bias editorially.
+- Overall, we rate Diplomat Magazine as Least Biased based on low-biased straightforward news reporting and minimal left-right bias editorially.
 We also rate them High for factual reporting due to excellent sourcing of information and a clean fact check record.

 Factual Reporting: HIGH

 Traffic/Popularity: Medium Traffic

 Founded in 2001, The Diplomat is an online international news magazine covering politics, society, and culture in the Asia-Pacific region.
 It is based in Tokyo, Japan.
 According to their about page, “Since its launch in 2002, The Diplomat has been dedicated to quality analysis and commentary on events occurring in Asia and around the world.”

 In 2009, The Diplomat ceased print publication and became a strictly online entity.

 The Diplomat is owned by Trans-Asia Inc., an international translation service.
 The website is funded through advertising and subscription fees.